Published by Carl Hedinger. Last Updated on August 19, 2023.

 Dorothea Dix Park Background

 Clocking in at 308 acres, Dorothea Dix Park is Oak City’s largest park.
 Aside from housing these Raleigh sunflowers in 2021 (and hopefully beyond), there are lots of cool spots to hang out, have a picnic, fly a kite, and just enjoy the scenery.

-It’s one of our favorite patches of green space in the area and there’s also cool views of the city’s skyline from some parts, including the spot where the sunflowers were planted for 2019.
+It’s one of our favorite patches of green space in the area, and there are also cool views of the city’s skyline from some parts, including the spot where Dix Park planted the sunflowers.

 Raleigh Sunflowers Background